The country music theorem

 also has property q

-, and suppose that something exists
+, and suppose that someone has

 This step fills in q